 - If a dog is about to encounter a wolf, the dog should be brought to heel at the owner’s side as quickly as possible and leashed.
 Standing between the dog and the wolf often ends the encounter.
-To avoid risk of injury to yourself, do not attempt to break up a physical fight between a wolf and a dog accept by using bear spray or a powerful hose from a safe distance.
+To avoid risk of injury to yourself, do not attempt to break up a physical fight between a wolf and a dog except by using bear spray or a powerful hose from a safe distance.

 - If the wolf does not retreat and is acting aggressive by holding its tail high, raising its hackles, barking or howling, you should yell and throw things at it while continuing to back away.
 If it attacks, fight back aggressively to show you are too dangerous to attack.